 Selling your house can be a large feat.
 When hiring an agent, the process will likely take much longer than a direct sale, and can also end up costing you more in the long run!
 Keep reading to see how the time it takes to sell will affect you financially.

-While there is no way to determine how long selling your house will actually take when listing your house with a Southern California agent, you can plan ahead if you choose to sell directly.
+While there is no way to determine how long selling your house will actually take when listing your house with a Greater Los Angeles agent, you can plan ahead if you choose to sell directly.
 In our latest post, we will look at how long selling your house will take and the common things that can cause delays.

 If You List…

 If you decide to list your Greater Los Angeles house, you will likely need some time to get it ready for the market.
 You’ll want to clean up, remove personal belongings, make repairs and possibly stage the house for showings.